Αντικατάσταση πολλών δοντιών με εμφυτεύματα

 Missing many teeth

-• provides excellent chewing ability
+• provide excellent chewing efficiency

-• does not affect taste
+• do not affect taste

 BEFORE and AFTER